 Finally, Mysterio reveals Peter Parker’s identity as Spider-Man.
 And before Peter can cuss out, “What the F—,” the film cuts to credits.
 Though Mysterio is dead and gone, the trickster has made Peter Parker’s life a living hell.
 Thus begins a new challenge for Spider-Man.

-Who is starring in Spider-Man 3?
+Who is starring in Spider-Man: No Way Home?

 What else do we know about Spider-Man 3?

-Marvel Studios President Kevin Feige told Fandango that the next film will be something that “has never been done before.”
+Marvel Studios President Kevin Feige told Fandango that the next film would be something that “has never been done before.”
 Feige’s full quote, after Fandango asked if the MCU will pick up the thread seen in the mid-credits scene, can be seen below:

 “Much like the end of Iron Man, saying, okay, the rules have changed.
 Which now means we’re going to have to do something completely different next time.
 The how and the when and the specifics can change and evolve, but setting yourself up for something that has never been done before… at the end of Iron Man, it was a hero publicly outing himself so that in the next movies and all subsequent movies, we couldn’t fall back on the secret identity trope which had been part of Iron Man’s story for decades in the comics.
 And now people know Peter’s identity.